Chapter 3 : Tricks and Treats, But Mostly Tricks

 “Good idea, that would be excellent.
 So, you and your group – first of all, you need a better name – have the first prank.
 We’ll be waiting anxiously to see it tomorrow.”
 He raised his eyebrows.

 “What’s wrong with our name?”
 I asked.
 “It’s perfect.”

 “Not creative enough.”

 “You just don’t like the fact that it makes you the target.
-But don’t worry, all tricks are on Filch for this.”
+But don’t worry, all of Hogwarts is fair game for the pranks.”

 We spent the day wandering through all the shops of Hogsmeade, staying out of the cold wind as much as possible.
 We were talking about Professor McGonagall’s most recent Transfiguration assignment when I suddenly realised how late it was.

 “Not that I dislike your company, but we should be heading back,” I said.

 “Right,” he realized, and started to walk back to the castle.
 “Well this was fun, thanks for joining me.”

 “No problem.
 Hey by the way, you’ll be supporting Slytherin in the Quidditch match on Saturday, right?”

 “When hell freezes over,” he supplied with a friendly smile.